-Last summer we saw the aftermath of the UK having emerged from the remainder of the Covid-19 restrictions, the airlines and airports were overwhelmed by the volume of Brits packing their suitcases and jet-setting across the globe to enjoy their first holiday in potentially 3 years.
-Flights were been cancelled and the airlines were been overwhelmed with the number of visitors flooding through their doors.
-In the lead up to this summer, you may be worrying that the situation could repeat itself and you should stay informed on what to do if that is the case.
+Last summer we saw the aftermath of the UK (and rest of the world!) having emerged from the remainder of the Covid-19 restrictions.
+The airlines and airports were overwhelmed by the volume of Brits packing their suitcases and jet-setting across the globe to enjoy their first holiday in potentially 3 years.
+Flights were routinely cancelled and the airlines were overwhelmed with the number of visitors flooding through their doors.
+This summer, you may be worrying that the situation could repeat itself, and you should stay informed on what to do if that is the case.
 So what are your rights? <br> <br>

-Can I get my money back if it’s cancelled?
+Can I get my money back if my flight is cancelled?

 If your flight is covered under UK law you will have to choose to either get your flight rescheduled or refunded. <br>

-If your outbound flight has been cancelled (meaning you haven’t left the UK yet), any part of your flight that you have not used, such as the return flight, you can get the full amount refunded. <br>
+If your outbound flight has been cancelled (meaning you haven’t left the UK yet), you will be able to be refunded for any part of your flight that you have not been able to use, such as the return flight. <br>

 If you still want to travel, your airline is obligated to find you the means to get there, whether that is with another airline or on a different mode of transport. <br> <br>

 How do I get back to the UK if I'm stuck abroad?

 Sometimes, your cancelled flight may be the homebound one.
 And while the airline should be getting you back to the UK on their dime, it's always good to have a backup plan.
 We've found that it's often cheaper to buy a single return flight in the currency of the country you're visiting.
 And just like with your travel money, it is always best to pay in the local currency. <br> If you have a Caxton Card, you have the option to pay for your return flight in the local currency. simply use your pre-paid travel card to check out on the website or at the airport counter, and you could end up saving more than you think. <br> <br>